nugrezo/threadify-client/README.md

 4. **Personalized Thread Management**

-The Forum-System offers users the ability to create, comment on, and like threads.
+The Threadify offers users the ability to create, comment on, and like threads.
 Each user can manage and interact with the threads they've created, enhancing a sense of ownership and contribution within the community.

 5. **Thread Exploration and Interaction**